Inpassor/jquery-realplexor/README.md

 This library acts similar to native Dklab_Realplexor JavaScript API, but have one difference: IFRAME is not used.
-So all the Dklab_Realplexor Server config parameters related to JavaScript should be declared on client-side.
+So all the Dklab_Realplexor server config parameters related to JavaScript should be declared on client-side.
 It is made to eliminate all the unnecessary dancing with a tambourine for just getting these parameters, and no other targets.